coder/docs/workspaces/preferences.md

 > onboarding.
 Future Git actions within Coder will operate within the Coder
 > deployment's network, _not_ the local machine.

+## Networking

+You can choose the WebRTC protocol used when connecting to your workspace from the Coder CLI:

+- Auto (this is the default option)
+- TURN
+- STUN

 ## Auto-start

 Auto-start allows you to set the time when Coder automatically starts and builds